andreee94/ShapeParametrizationCpp/README.md

 The tool has been developed with in mind the interpolation of blades, so than it is possible to remove the trailing edge points and interpolate it independently with a circle or an ellipse.

-The moving the control points orthogonally respect to the curve can be done directly within the GUI.
+The control points are moved orthogonally respect to the curve directly within the GUI.